maarten-pennings/howto/c64mempart/readme.md

 ## Appendix on file handling

-We hex-dump the content of file `A1`, to check its load address and line links.
+In this appendix, we hex-dump the content of file `A1`, to check its load address and line links.
 With that info, we check the behavior of BASIC's `LOAD`.

 We come to two conclusions: